asweigart/codepath_android_bootcamp/README.md

 Optional features implemented:

+ * [x] Modified the style of the list view with a custom adapter.
  * [x] Add "normal priority" and "high priority" setting.
  * [x] Use SQLite for persistence instead of flat files.